Finding Royalty in your family tree

 Bob Odenkirk and 11th cousin Charles the 3rd

-uncovering royal lineage and a fascinating discovery
+Uncovering royal lineage and a fascinating discovery

-Connected to modern day monarchs
+Connected to modern-day monarchs

 Every single one of us is connected to history.

-yOU HIT THE REcord JACKPOT IF YOU find royalty in your tree
+You hit THE REcord JACKPOT IF YOU find royalty in your tree

 Curious to know if you have royalty in your lineage?
-Or who your people were in history?
+Or who were your people in history?
 Reach out!

 Previous